Last updated

 Credit: Telus

-Telus provides some of the best coverage in Canada, with a 4G LTE network that reaches 99% of Canadians and one of the largest 5G networks in the country.
-The Telus network only covers 37% of the country, but that's still the largest wireless network in Canada.
-As you probably know, the country has a huge footprint, though its citizens primarily reside in the lower half.
-As such, wireless companies have mostly stayed away from expanding their networks into the remote northern wilderness.
+As shown in the Telus coverage map, the carrier provides some of the best coverage in Canada, with a 4G LTE network that reaches 99% of Canadians in every province.
+The carrier is also one of the largest 5G networks in the country.
+The Telus network covers just 37% of the country’s land but is still the largest wireless network in Canada.
+As many residents in Canada live in the southern half of the country, Telus has prioritized cities and communities within that lower region.
+The more remote locations still wait for dedicated 5G and LTE coverage

 Does Telus have good cell phone coverage?